rdewolff/temple/README.md

   again to it and ref() it ?
 What's the best practice???
 Am struggling to try to do this properly to filter a collection displayed based on the user input.
 - How to use the RefList correctly?
 Can we use it for a N to N relationship between 2 collections?
+- Can we clone an object with object.at('col.'+id) and then change it's ID with new model.id() and add it? or can that cause strange behaviors?